ALVAROPING1/Trailmakers-mods/Bad Apple/readme.md

 # Bad Apple!!

-Allows to play "Bad Apple!!" in game with different resolutions and framerates using my "Screen Utilities" mod, which can be found here: https://github.com/ALVAROPING1/Trailmaker-mods/tree/master/ScreenUtilities
+Allows to play "Bad Apple!!" in game with different resolutions and framerates using my "Screen Utilities" mod, which can be found [here](https://github.com/ALVAROPING1/Trailmaker-mods/tree/master/ScreenUtilities)

 Included versions

 - 80x60 1fps
 - 60x45 3fps
 - 48x36 7.5fps